• Home

 When I joined, the platform had traffic but struggled with retention and demo conversions.
 The issue wasn’t visual design.
 It was structural clarity and conversion alignment.

-I led a strategic restructuring of navigation, onboarding, and demo conversion flows.
+I led a strategic restructuring of navigation, search, onboarding, and demo conversion flows, and after being promoted to Senior, owned and scaled the platform’s design system.

 This wasn’t a cosmetic redesign.
 It was a product realignment focused on business outcomes.